jeetgoyal80/finance-dashboard-backend/README.md

 3. Click `Authorize` in Swagger UI
 4. Enter the token as `Bearer <token>`

-After authorization, protected endpoints can be tested directly from Swagger.
+After that, protected endpoints can be tested directly from Swagger.

-## 10. Validation and Error Handling
+## 11. Validation and Error Handling

 ### Input Validation

-Validation is handled using `express-validator`.
-Request rules are defined close to each module and executed through shared validation middleware before business logic is reached.
+Validation is handled with `express-validator`.
+I kept validation rules close to each module and ran them through shared validation middleware before requests reach the service layer.

+That keeps the service logic cleaner and prevents invalid data from leaking deeper into the application flow.

 ### Standardized Response Format